jhrug/TXAI2425/README.md

 ---

 ## Project Overview
 This project investigates how an **imbalanced dataset** affects the **trustworthiness** and **explainability** of a deep learning model.
 We use the **UTKFace dataset**, an unbalanced dataset containing over 20,000 face images labeled by age, gender, and ethnicity—to analyze the impact of imbalance on model performance and interpretability.
+We focus on classifying the age group of a person from facial images using deep learning.
+The model is trained to predict discrete age classes, each representing a 10-year age range (e.g., 20–29, 30–39).
+To enhance explainability, we:
+- Provide the top 3 predicted age classes along with their associated confidence scores.
+- Experiment with combining multiple predictions to form broader age ranges, aiming to reach at least 90% accuracy.
+- Generate heatmaps that visually highlight the facial regions most influential in the model’s predictions.

+This helps evaluate not only the accuracy of predictions, but also the trustworthiness and fairness of the model across different demographic groups.

 ### Key Objectives
 - **Evaluate model performance** on imbalanced versus class weighting imbalanced data.